kghq/Meditaid/Meditaid/NOTES.md

 ## App Icon

 ## Other Features
+Give ability to change values of the buttons
 Glass font for timer and buttons
 Green tint for glass
 Accessibility (actually should be quite easy in such a simple app.
 Consult HWS.)